Lung cancer screening

 - Being exposed to a low level of radiation.
 The amount of radiation you're exposed to during an LDCT is much less than that of a standard CT scan.
 It's equal to about half the radiation you're exposed to naturally from the environment in a year.

 - Undergoing follow-up tests.
-If your scan shows a suspicious spot in one of your lung, you may need to undergo additional scans, which expose you to more radiation, or invasive tests, such as a biopsy, which carry serious risks.
+If your scan shows a suspicious spot in one of your lungs, you may need to undergo additional scans, which expose you to more radiation, or invasive tests, such as a biopsy, which carry serious risks.
 If these additional tests show that you don't have lung cancer, you may have been exposed to serious risks that you would have avoided if you didn't undergo screening.

 - Finding cancer that's too advanced to cure.
 Advanced lung cancers, such as those that have spread, may not respond well to treatment, so finding these cancers on a lung cancer screening test might not improve or extend your life.